The million-dollar question for sure:

 If you have skin issues such as rashes, eczema, dandruff, psoriasis, vaginal yeast-infections, jock itch, athletes foot, ring worm and/or yellowing of the fingernails or toe-nails, you’ve got a fungal problem.
 Most likely brain-fog will accompany this, along with adverse reactions to sugars and carbs.
 Candida can be harder than heck to kill.
 We all have X amount of candida residing in us…tis when it spreads like wildfire and takes over that we become ill.
 Here are my top 3 picks for Candida:

-- Candibactrin AR and CandiBactrin BR by Metagenics (taken together)- Candibactrin AR is basically Oregano Oil and Thyme oil, both very effective towards yeast and fungal infection.
+2. Candibactin AR and CandiBactin BR by Metagenics (taken together)- Candibactin AR is basically Oregano Oil and Thyme oil, both very effective towards yeast and fungal infection.
 Oregano is very popular for such issues, but people often underestimate Thyme Oil.
 As this product combines them, I find something about them used synergistically that is often more effective than just straight Oregano Oil.
-The Candibactrin BR is basically high dose Berberine (potent antifungal) combined with some Chinese herbs (of course the DOM in me loves this).
+The Candibactin BR is basically high dose Berberine (potent antifungal) combined with some Chinese herbs (of course the DOM in me loves this).
 These 2 products taken together are a powerful punch.

-- Meso Silver (Colloidal Silver)- I’m a high fan of colloidal silver (silver nanoparticles).
+3. Meso Silver (Colloidal Silver)- I’m a huge fan of colloidal silver (silver nanoparticles).
 People are constantly questioning its safety and honestly, I find it silly at this point.
-If it concerns you, go here to my Scientific Articles section, scroll down to safety of Colloidal Silver and go to town.
-I created that section for those of you still not up-to-date on the efficacy and safety of silver.
 I’ve drank gallons.
 I’m not blue.
 Nor is anyone in the history of silver drinking except the one blue faced man everyone references who drank colloidal salts, not silver.
 Before penicillin was discovered in 1934, silver was one of the main things used to treat infection.
 It is a very effective towards fungus and yeast.
-Here is a dosing schedule written by an MD: Dosing Instructions for Candida.

 The gold standard now in all Functional Medicine training is to take a compound or formula for 2-3 weeks, then swap formulas.
 This rotation prevents said infection from becoming resistant.
 If you start a product and you do indeed see improvement…that’s great.
 You still might want to try rotating formulas, and coming back to the one that’s working, just to ensure resistance doesn’t happen.
 Of course, some folks can just stick to one and it works.
 That’s awesome.